The Perfect 3 Days in Buenos Aires Itinerary

 Palermo Soho

-Palermo Soho is a trendy part of Palermo, along with Palermo Hollywood.
+Palermo Soho, along with Palermo Hollywood, is a trendy part of Palermo.
 This area features Spanish-style buildings plus quirky converted warehouses.
-As you wander the tree-lined cobblestone streets, you'll discover chic cafes and boutiques as well as market stalls.
+As you wander the tree-lined cobblestone streets, you'll discover chic cafes, boutiques, and market stalls.

 You'll additionally find multiple excellent bars and restaurants here.
 One interesting place to check out is Rey de Copas.
 This artsy and eclectic bar features a standout interior design and has a courtyard with a craft beer bar.